Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Introduction

-Bifurcation analysis is another tool used to investigate the variety of possible dynamical behaviours in neurons.
-Transitions between different states such as from quiescent to periodic, and from periodic to complex periodic in neuron models have been widely studied \cite{Tsumoto2006BifurcationsModel, Duan2006Codimension-twoModel,WU2021,hammed1}.
-Jing {\em et al}~\cite{JING2006}, studied the influence of different parameters on the dynamical behaviour of the Chialvo map via bifurcation analysis.
-They showed several bifurcation structures and codimension-1 bifurcations that characterised a wide variety of behaviours, such as period-doubling and inverse period-doubling bifurcations, in the Chialvo map.
-Also, Wang and Cao \cite{WANG2017} confirmed the existence of mode-locking and quasiperiodicity behaviour in some parameter regions of the Chialvo map.
-However, in this work we consider one and two-parameter bifurcation analysis to study the effects of electromagnetic flux on the dynamics of the Chialvo map.
-We show some global bifurcations that have not been reported in previous studies on the Chialvo map.
+Bifurcation analysis is another tool used to investigate the variety of possible dynamical \blu{behaviors} in neurons.
+Transitions between different states, such as from quiescent to periodic, and from periodic to complex periodic in neuron models, have been widely studied \cite{Tsumoto2006BifurcationsModel, Duan2006Codimension-twoModel,WU2021,hammed1}.
+Jing {\em et al}~\cite{Jh06}, studied the influence of different parameters on the dynamical \blu{behavior} of the Chialvo map via bifurcation analysis.
+They showed several bifurcation structures and codimension-1 bifurcations that \blu{characterized various behaviors,} such as period-doubling and inverse period-doubling bifurcations, in the Chialvo map.
+Also, Wang and Cao \cite{Wa18} confirmed the existence of mode-locking and quasiperiodicity behaviour in some parameter regions of the Chialvo map.
+However, in this work, we consider one- and two-parameter bifurcation analysis to study the effects of electromagnetic flux on the dynamics of the Chialvo map.
+We show some global bifurcations that have not been reported in previous studies \blu{of} the Chialvo map.